How to Prevent Red Tear Stains on a White or Light-Color Dog

 Everyone has seen little white and blonde dogs with the unsightly red tear stains around their eyes, mouths, and even on their feet.
 This is a photo I took of my neighbor's dog while his mom was holding him.
 His name is Perry.
 He is a rescue dog, so his complete genetic history is unknown, but he is mostly Bichon Frise.
 He is a real sweetheart, but just like my dog, C.C., Perry prefers people over other dogs.
 As you can see, he has the same red tear stains that C.C. had in the past.
 Another neighbor's dog has very dark red stains on his feet where he has licked them.
 Perry's mom plans to start him on Angels' Eyes very soon.
 Update: I haven't seen Perry in several months.
 I will need to check on his progress soon.

-You may have read about our little Maltese dog, C.C., in my lens entitled, Living With and Caring For a Maltese Dog.
+You may have read about our little Maltese dog, C.C., in another hub about caring for Maltese dogs.
 She had the beginnings of these same types of stains when we first got her.
 She weighed 1.3 pounds, and had light red tear stains under her eyes, as well as all around her mouth from her saliva.
 She is now almost 9 years old, and looks like a little snowball.

 Everywhere we take her, people comment on her beautiful face.
 So many people have asked me how we keep her face so clean, and how to remove red tear stains on a white dog, that I decided to share what I have learned.